mackorone/mms/README.md

 You can download pre-compiled binaries from the [releases](https://github.com/mackorone/mms/releases) page.
-Simply download the assert corresponding to your platform:
+Simply download the asset corresponding to your platform:

 - Windows: Download and unzip `windows.zip` and run the "mms" exe
 - macOS: Download and unzip `macos.zip` and run the "mms" app